JDSweet/GalacticHorizon/README.md

 # Space Game

+This is a 2D grand strategy 4x game based on Paradox Interactive's grand strategy hit Stellaris, developed in Java using the libGdx framework.

+Take control of a civilization as it takes its first steps into the stars.
+Play the United Nations of Earth, the Agoracian Empire, the Hastari Empire, or the Davonian Empire, or any of many randomly generated/custom-built species as you explore the stars, settle alien worlds, and engage in epic 2D fleet battles.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.